Zegerid FDA Approval History

 Zegerid (omeprazole and sodium bicarbonate) is proton-pump inhibitor and antacid combination for the treatment of duodenal ulcer, heartburn and other symptoms associated with gastroesophageal reflux disease (GERD), and erosive esophagitis.

-Development History and FDA Approval Process for Zegerid
+Development timeline for Zegerid

 |Feb 24, 2006||Santarus Announces FDA Action Date of February 27, 2006 for Zegerid Capsules NDA|